yantrajs/yantra/README.md

 # Roadmap
 As we often have difficulty in writing cross environment scripts (browser and process such as node), we want to first implement basic common features on both.
-1. Generate Runtime with Source Generator, this will allow us to load Yantra in AOT environment.
-Currently Runtime objects are loaded through reflection, however we are moving reflection code to Source Generator one class a at a time.
+1. Next in plan is Network API, Simple `fetch` is available in `YantraContext`, we will focus on adding Stream API.
-2. Next in plan is Network API, Simple `fetch` is available in `YantraContext`, we will focus on adding Stream API.
+2. Unified API to access system resources through JavaScript modules that dynamically utilize .NET objects.
-3. Next is File API, we will implement `FileSytem` of Web Browser API and allow an easy native interface.
-So you can write script that will execute correctly in browser and in native
+3. Add node modules compatibility.
 4. V8 Protocol Implementation is in progress.